DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: DLaVA

+This section describes our proposed DLaVA approach for zero-shot, OCR-free information extraction from documents, as illustrated in Figure~\ref{fig:anot}.
+By harnessing the power of MLLM, our method directly extracts and localizes information from document images without relying on iterative OCR processing, thereby achieving robust structural accuracy while balancing computational efficiency with precise spatial grounding.
+The DLaVA approach is comprised of the following steps:

-\begin{enumerate} \item \textbf{Text Detection Module}: The original document image \( I \) is processed using a text detection model, specifically DB-ResNet-50 \cite{liao2020real}, as shown in step \textbf{1} in Figure \ref{fig:anot}.
+\begin{enumerate} \item \textbf{Text Detection Module}: The original document image \( I \) is processed using a text detection model—DB-ResNet-50 \cite{liao2020real}, as shown in step 1 in Figure \ref{fig:anot} as its real-time differentiable binarization method delivers superior boundary localization with high computational efficiency—a critical balance for structured data extraction in document images that is not as effectively achieved by FAST’s emphasis on irregular text shapes or MixNet’s complexity in handling intricate scenes.
 This model outputs bounding boxes for each text segment in the image.
 The detected bounding boxes are represented as: